-Catoosa Commissioners uphold firing of 911 Director following appeal
+Catoosa commissioners uphold firing of 911 director following appeal

-Catoosa County Commissioners voted unanimously Tuesday night, May 7 to uphold the termination of its former 911 and EMA Director Dennis Thayer after hearing his grievance appeal three weeks earlier.
+Catoosa County commissioners voted unanimously Tuesday night, May 7, to uphold the termination of its former 911/EMA director, Dennis Thayer, after hearing his grievance appeal three weeks earlier.

 County policy allows terminated employees the opportunity to have their grievances heard.
-Thayer laid out his side of the story during his April 16 hearing, which was followed by Vaughn’s rebuttal.
+Thayer laid out his side of the story during an April 16 public hearing, which was followed by Vaughn’s rebuttal.

 One of the biggest incidents that Vaughn claims led to the firing was an instance where she denied Thayer permission to attend a training session, but claims he wound up going anyway without telling her.